wonderpush/wonderpush-webplugin-example/README.md

-# What are plugins WonderPush website SDK?
+# What are plugins in the WonderPush website SDK?

 They are javascript files that can be loaded by our website SDK to add functionnality and easy to use for our customers: all they have to do is slightly adapt their WonderPush javascript snippet like this: